|

 (1) Section 2(ff) which defines what is meant by “communication to the public” should be amended to include an explanation to take account of the internet.

-(2) Section 2(ffc), which defines what is meant by software, includes web pages also.
 (3) Section 2(hh) which defines the term duplicating equipment should include, compact disc writers, floppy drivers and electronic copying of the internet.

 (4) To incorporate the existence of an implied licenses under the defenses available to users.